Frequently Asked Questions

 - Regular calls and meetings with Senior Leaders and quarterly site visits are provided, including quality improvement strategies, if needed.

 - Completion, entry into the cross-site database, and analysis of baseline and discharge measures for all families served is required.

 - Completion of parent/caregiver satisfaction measures is required.

-- Annual certification is granted based on fidelity to the Child First model.
+- Accreditation is granted based on fidelity to the Child First model.

 Yes, the home-based intervention makes it very accessible for families in rural communities, who would otherwise find it extremely difficult to get to mental health and family support services.
 Care Coordinators may initially need to transport families to other community-based services, if public transportation is inadequate.
 Most importantly, it is necessary for all service providers from the region to come together and assess the resources available for families with young children, looking at both gaps in services and barriers to access.
 Together, providers may come to collaborative solutions that help extend their resources and better serve families.

 Yes, families are almost always involved with Child First and other community agencies.
 Referrals usually come from other service providers and Child First almost always refers families to new community resources to meet unmet needs.
 A close collaborative relationship and communication among providers is an essential component of the Child First model.
 Child First may partner flexibly with other home visiting models to insure efficiency of services.
 For example, if a home visiting program has identified depressive symptoms in a mother or a child has behavioral problems, Child First may provide either consultation or ongoing home-based services in collaboration.
 If the home visitor is already providing care coordination, only the Mental Health and Developmental Clinician may be necessary.
 However, it is important to insure that Child First is not duplicating an existing service that the family is receiving.
 For example, a child should not be receiving outpatient mental health services and Child First simultaneously.